What Is Decentralized Finance (DeFi)?

 Yield optimization

-DeFi DApps can be used to automate and optimize the compound of yield gained from staking, reward pools, and other interest-bearing products.
-You may sometimes hear yield optimization referred to as yield farming
+DeFi DApps can be used to automate and optimize the compound yield gained from staking, reward pools, and other interest-bearing products.
+This is sometimes referred to as yield farming.

 For example, you might receive regular rewards from Bitcoin mining, delegating BNB, or providing liquidity.
 A smart contract can take your rewards, purchase more of the underlying asset, and reinvest it.
 This process will compound your interest, often significantly raising your returns.

-Of course, you can do this manually.
-Using a smart contract, however, saves time and optimizes compounding.
-Your funds are usually pooled together with other users’, meaning that gas fees are shared across all members of the yield optimizing smart contract.
+Using a smart contract saves time and optimizes compounding.
+Your funds are usually pooled with other users’, meaning gas fees are shared across all members of the yield-optimizing smart contract.

-Since their terms are written in computer code, smart contracts have the unique ability to enforce those terms in an automated manner.
-This enables the reliable execution and automation of many business processes that currently require manual supervision.
+Since their terms are written in computer code, smart contracts can enforce those terms in an automated manner.
+This enables reliable execution and automation of many business processes that currently require manual supervision.

 Using smart contracts is faster, easier, and reduces the risk for both parties.
-On the other hand, smart contracts also introduce new types of risks.
-As computer code is prone to have bugs and vulnerabilities, the value and confidential information locked in smart contracts are at risk.
+However, smart contracts also introduce new types of risks.
+As computer code is prone to bugs and vulnerabilities, the value and confidential information locked in smart contracts are at risk.

 Poor performance

 Blockchains are inherently slower than their centralized counterparts, affecting the applications built on them.
-The developers of DeFi applications need to take these limitations into account and optimize their products accordingly.
+Developers of DeFi applications need to take these limitations into account and optimize their products accordingly.
+Layer-2 solutions like Arbitrum and Optimism are addressing these issues by offering faster and cheaper transactions.

 High risk of user error